 Beginning farmers and ranchers can find in-person and online training courses in holistic farm management practices through Holistic Management International.

 Women can connect with the Women, Food & Agriculture Network, which offers programs and resources geared specifically towards women farmers.

 Want to combine academics and agriculture?
 There are a variety of student farms across the country from small, private colleges to large, public universities.
-Check out the student farm directories from Sustainable Agriculture Education Association and Rodale Institute.
+Check out the student farm directories from Sustainable Agriculture Education Association.